dhellmann/pymotw-3/source/asyncio/dns.rst

-Applications use the network to communicate with servers for domain name service (DNS) operations like converting between hostnames and IP addresses. :mod:`asyncio` has convenience methods on the event loop to take care of those operations in the background, to avoid blocking during the queries.
+Applications use the network to communicate with servers for domain name service (DNS) operations like converting between hostnames and IP addresses. ``asyncio`` has convenience methods on the event loop to take care of those operations in the background, to avoid blocking during the queries.